 The NF service consumer shall include more than one "AfEventSubscription" data types within the "EventsSubscReqData" data type if more than one notification methods are required.

+NOTE: When the subscription to Packet Delay Variation is for one or more of the one or more media components of the AF session, the subscription to Packet Delay Variation can only be indicated within the corresponding "medSubComps" entry.

+When the NF service consumer subscribes to the monitoring of Packet Delay Variation for one or more service data flow(s), the NF service consumer shall include the "medComponents" attribute as described in clause 4.2.2.2.
+For each media component whose service information requires Packet Delay Variation measurements, the NF service consumer shall include within the "medSubComps" attribute and for the service data flow filters that require Packet Delay Variation measurements the "evSubscs" attribute with Packet Delay Variation subscription for the indicated flows.

-If the AF also subscribed to packet delay measurements and provided "directNotifInd" attribute in the request as described in clause 4.2.2.23, and the PCF determines that to calculate the Packet Delay Variations the packet delay measurements cannot be notified directly, the PCF shall set to DIRECT_NOTIF_NOT_POSSIBLE the "servAuthInfo" attribute in the HTTP response message.
-The PCF shall not provide the notification addresses and direct notification indication in the PCC rule.
+If the AF also subscribed to packet delay measurements and provided "directNotifInd" attribute in the request as described in clause 4.2.2.23, and the PCF determines that to calculate the Packet Delay Variations the packet delay measurements cannot be notified directly, the PCF shall indicate packet delay measurement with direct notification to SMF and normal notification for Packet delay variation and the normal notification has to be consumed by PCF for PDV calculation only in this scenario and not forwarded to NF service consumer. the PCF shall generates a successful response to the AF and indicates that direct event notification is possible in the HTTP response message.
+The PCF shall provide the notification addresses and direct notification indication in the QoS monitoring policy of the PCC rule and for the indicated QoS monitoring parameter.
 The PCF shall subscribe to receive the QoS Monitoring reports from SMF by setting the QoS Monitoring Policy Control Request Trigger.

 The PCF shall reply to the AF as described in clause 4.2.2.2.